-The hearing shall be tape-recorded, with the exception of the Committee deliberation; the recordings will be kept on file with the incident report and disposition records, in the Campus Security Department.
+The hearing shall be tape-recorded, with the exception of the Committee deliberation; the recordings will be kept on file with the incident report and disposition records, in the Dean of Students office.

 The Student Conduct Committee shall deliberate on the information presented, and a simple majority vote shall determine the Committee's final decision.
 The Student Conduct Committee shall report its decision(s), in writing within three class days, after the close of the hearing, to the Dean of Students, who will either uphold the Committee's decision, or overrule it.
-The Dean of Students or her designee will notify the student and the Chair of the Student Conduct Committee of the final ruling.
-All case records, including the incident report, hearing recordings, and final disposition, will be maintained in the Campus Security Department.
+The Dean of Students or her designee will notify the student and the Hearing Officer of the final ruling.
+All case records, including the incident report, hearing recordings, and final disposition, will be maintained in the Dean of Students office.